ninckblokje/csheet/README.md

 # csheet

-This is a small app written in Go (my first Go app) for reading code cheat sheets from a Markdown document.
+This is a small app written in Go (my first Go app) for reading code cheat sheets from a Markdown document. `csheet` is [licensed](LICENSE) under the BSD-2-Clause.

+## Cheat sheet

-It expects the file `csheet.md` to be in the users home directory.
-Or optionally it is possible to specify which file should be used.
+By default `csheet.md` from the users home directory is read, but it is possible to specify a custom file using `-f`.

 Cheat sheets follow the following structuur: